Kentucky Online Sports Betting

 As the issue unfolds and legal online gambling may potentially become available in Kentucky soon, we’ll keep you up-to-date.

-Online Casinos in Kentucky
+Online Fantasy Sports in Kentucky

 Federal lawmakers in their wisdom have decided that Daily Fantasy Sports (DFS) competitions are skill-based events, not gambling on a game that is determined by random chance.
 Much like sports betting, each state is permitted under Federal law to decide their own position on the legality of DFS competitions.